nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 ### Instructions

+To add a new zbus event, complete the following procedure:

-1. Define the new events in your module's header file (e.g., in `power.h`):
+1. Define the new events in your module's header file (for example, `power.h`):
    ```c
    enum power_msg_type {
        /* ... existing message types ... */